 I had no way of knowing whether he was nuts or not; whether he might go to the cops.
 Maybe that sounds paranoid, but I don’t think it’s so ridiculous.
 People have gone to prison for much lesser things than accusations of child-killing.

 A quiet, small-town existence.
 An unexpected Facebook message, jolting her back to the past.
-A history she’s reluctant to revisit: dark memories and unspoken trauma, bruised thighs and warning knocks on bedroom walls, unfathomable loss.
+A history she’s reluctant to revisit: dark memories and unspoken trauma, warning knocks on bedroom walls, unfathomable loss.

 She became a new person a long time ago.
 What happens when buried stories are dragged into the light?

 This epic novel from the two-time Sydney Morning Herald Young Novelist of the Year is a masterwork of tragedy and heartbreak—the story of a life in full.
 Sublimely wrought in devastating detail, Bodies of Light confirms Jennifer Down as one of the writers defining her generation.

 Books + Publishing: Jennifer Down on Bodies of Light

 Books + Publishing

 ’Brutal and beautiful—I couldn’t stop reading it.
 Jennifer Down is a brilliant writer.’

 ‘Mesmerising, uncompromising and extraordinary.
 A whole life is in these pages.’

 ‘Fierce and compelling.
 Down’s compassion for her character, her refusal to look away from intolerable suffering, is a lesson for us all.
 A novel with immense dignity and heart.’